Skip to main content

 function aFunction();

-If a function is not declared, it will be declared at the location where it is implemented.
+If a function is not explicitly declared, it is implicitly declared at the point where it is defined.

 • Function Implementation